Sun Country Airlines | New York City

 30 Rockefeller Plaza

-[Last week of November] The Big Apple starts the Christmas Season off by lighting 30,000 LED lights on a giant Norway Spruce that is the pride of Rockefeller Plaza.
+[December 2014] The Big Apple signals the start of the Christmas Season by lighting 45,000 LED lights on a spectacular tree that is the star of Rockefeller Plaza.
 Enter from Fifth Avenue to pass by the iconic angels and enjoy the live musical performances as this breathtaking sight springs to life.

 Festivals and events are never in short supply in New York City.
 Holidays, marathons and 5Ks, feast days, food, fashion and sailors have created some of the most popular celebrations around the world.
 Year-round, every season ushers in something special that brings New Yorkers together in celebration.

-Summer is known for warm, sunny days that are perfect for visitors who want to stroll through Central Park before a performance of Shakespeare, if they’re lucky enough to have tickets.
-There’s also the Museum Mile Festival with free access to nine cultural institutions.
+Summer is known for warm, sunny days that are perfect for visitors who want to stroll through Central Park before a performance of Shakespeare, if they've snagged some of the free tickets.
+There’s June's Museum Mile Festival with free access to nine cultural institutions.
 Macy’s hosts a glorious Fourth of July fireworks display that lights up approximately two miles of sky over the Hudson River in the west side of Manhattan.
-Or you can gather with locals along the shores of Coney Island and be dazzled by the pyrotechnics after the afternoon’s International Hot Dog Eating Content.
+Or you can gather with locals along the shores of Coney Island and be dazzled by the pyrotechnics after the afternoon’s Nathan's Famous Hot Dog Eating Content.
 Jones Beach, a popular summer destination, is also a concert venue destination.
 Tennis fans will be counting the days until the U.S. Open begins in Queens.
 And fans of the network morning shows can catch a free concert at various spots in Midtown, depending on the network.

 John F. Kennedy International Airport (JFK): New York, New York